I am often asked about plastic surgeons and branding, so I wanted to weigh in on the question, “Do I need to “brand” me?

 It leaves a memorable impression on prospective patients and tells them what to expect from you when they do become a patient.

 Branding also increases the value of your practice, provides your staff with direction, and makes acquiring new cosmetic patients easier because they are attracted to the “persona” that gives them a certain perspective of you.

-Examples of branding techniques include the use of logos, website design, imagery, your advertising, customer service, your reputation… to name a few.
+Examples of plastic surgeons and branding techniques include the use of logos, website design, imagery, your advertising, customer service, your reputation… to name a few.